simple-java-mail/smtp-connection-pool/README.md

 // ... send the email
 pollableTransport.release(); // make available in the connection pool again
 ```
-The pool looks like a cluster and you still claim connections from a cluster, but for each server (Session instance) a new cluster is defined under the hood so effectively you don't cluster
+The pool looks like a cluster and you still claim connections from a cluster, but for each server (Session instance) a new cluster is defined under the hood so effectively nothing is clustered.
 anything.

 #### Creating a completely customized clustering SMTP connection pool